 Publication of the revised course for use world-wide has been sponsored by World Vision.

-The Boxed Set 'How to run the Way: Introducing the Orthodox Christianity' (ISBN 978-1-872897-10-3) containing a CD of instructional material and 4 DVDs of the 12 talks given by the original presenters, is distributed by Gazelle Books (UK) and Conciliar Press (USA).
+The Boxed Set 'How to run the Way: Introducing the Orthodox Christianity' (ISBN 978-1-872897-10-3) containing a CD of instructional material and 4 DVDs of the 12 talks given by the original presenters, is distributed by Gazelle Books (UK) and Ancient Faith Publishing (USA).

 The general public may order direct from: